 This article will summarize some of the key points about his life and art, but I encourage you to also watch the documentary for yourself as it is very well done.
+I cover:

 Russell was born in Darlinghurst, Sydney in 1858.
 He was the son of a successful engineer.
-When his father passed away in 1879, Russell was left with a substantial inheritance which allowed him to pursue a life of his choosing.
+When his father passed away in 1879, Russell was left with a substantial inheritance that allowed him to pursue a life of his choosing.
 He decided to pursue a life of art and moved to London in 1881 to study at the Slade School of Art.

 Friendships with Vincent Van Gogh, Claude Monet, Tom Roberts and Other Artists

 Moving overseas to study art allowed Russell to connect with many of the great artists such as Vincent van Gogh, Claude Monet, Henri de Toulouse-Lautrec, Armand Guillaumin and Emile Bernard.

 Russell developed a close friendship with Vincent van Gogh whilst he studied at Atelier Cormon from 1885 to 1887.
 Below are drawings by Russell of van Gogh.

 Russell also kept in regular contact with fellow Australian artist Tom Roberts.
 Roberts pursued a different path in art and achieved great commercial success in Australia.
 The two discussed stories of their journeys and artistic discoveries in many letters to each other.
 In the letter below to Roberts, Russell describes his dissatisfaction with the academic art of Paris in the time.